EvilWeasel/knowledge-hub/README.md

 For easy deployment on the customers server, I decided to package my application as a docker-image.
 Docker images are self-contained environments for applications.
 They contain the complete application and all dependencies already built.
 This way, all the customer has to do, is:

-1. Setup a server with [docker](https://docs.docker.com/get-docker/) installed
+1. Setup a server with [docker][docker] installed

-2. Either clone the repository and build the image from source using:
+2. Clone the repository and build the image from source using:

   ```bash
   #!/bin/bash
   docker compose build